Dawood-Hamayun/Task-Relay/README.md

 Mechanics:

-- clients join project rooms
+- clients join project-specific rooms
-- server emits to only those rooms
+- backend emits only to those rooms
-- views update instantly
+- Kanban board updates instantly
 - no polling required

-Optimistic updates reduce drag latency on the Kanban board.
+- optimistic drag-and-drop reduces perceived latency

 ---

-## Roles & Permissions
+## Roles & Access Control

-The system implements RBAC with four roles:
+The system defines four project roles:

-- **Owner** — full control + transfer ownership
+- **Owner** — full control, can transfer ownership
-- **Admin** — manage members/content
+- **Admin** — manage members and content
-- **Member** — standard collaborator
+- **Member** — can collaborate on tasks and meetings
 - **Viewer** — read-only

-Permissions enforced on backend, not just hidden in UI.
-This ensures correctness in multi-user flows like:
+Access rules are enforced on the backend, not just the UI.
+This prevents invalid mutations during collaborative workflows (e.g., removing a member, editing meetings, updating tasks).

-- deleting a project
-- updating roles
-- removing members
-- managing invites
-- mutation rights on tasks/meetings/comments

 ---

-## Invitation & Onboarding Flow
+## Invitations & Onboarding

-Invitations are email-based and work prior to signup:
+Invitations are email-based and operate before signup:

-1. Invite is sent to email
+1. Owner/Admin sends invite to email
 2. Invite stored with token + expiry
-3. Email link allows accept/decline
+3. Recipient can accept/decline
 4. Non-users can sign up and auto-join
-5. On acceptance → `Member` record created
+5. Accepted invites create a `Member` record

-This matches how tools like Asana, Linear, and Notion onboard teams.
+This is the onboarding pattern used in production collaboration tools.

 ---